dkaloni/LockdownAnalysis_Ireland/README.md

 With the spirit of reproducible research, this repository contains codes required to produce the results in the manuscript:

-> D. Kaloni, Y. H. Lee, S. Dev, Impact of COVID19-induced Lockdown on Air Quality in Ireland.
+> D. Kaloni, Y. H. Lee, S. Dev, Impact of COVID19-induced Lockdown on Air Quality in Ireland, *IEEE International Geoscience and Remote Sensing Symposium (IGARSS)*, 2021.

 Please cite the above paper if you intent to use whole/part of the code.
 This code is only for academic and research purposes.